 Lead generation used to be a pretty formulaic process — offer a white paper or another downloadable resource, create an email funnel, and then pass the best leads off to sales.

-Here are a few ways automation will drive lead generation efforts in the coming year.
+Here are a few ways automation will improve your lead generation strategy in the coming year.

 • Chatbots: AI-powered chatbots can answer questions, share resources, and even qualify leads by asking prospects about the company they work for, their job title, and what pain points they are looking to solve.